• Skip to primary navigation

 5. Stir in the vanilla.

-7. Spoon vanilla frosting or other white cream into a small zip top bag and snip off the tip of the bag.
+7. Spoon vanilla frosting, whipped topping, sour cream, or Greek yogurt into a small zip-top bag and snip off the tip of the bag.

 8. Pipe on some football laces and stripes to make the dip look like a football.